 Intellinetics, Inc. (INLX) Flat As Market Gains: What You Should Know

-Intellinetics, Inc. (INLX) closed the most recent trading day at $6.90, making no change from the previous trading session.
-This change lagged the S&P 500's daily gain of 1.5%.
-At the same time, the Dow added 0.28%, and the tech-heavy Nasdaq gained 0.52%.
+Intellinetics, Inc. (INLX) closed the most recent trading day at $6.15, making no change from the previous trading session.
+This move lagged the S&P 500's daily gain of 1.86%.
+Meanwhile, the Dow gained 1.79%, and the Nasdaq, a tech-heavy index, added 0.3%.

-Heading into today, shares of the company had gained 14.62% over the past month, outpacing the Computer and Technology sector's loss of 6.05% and the S&P 500's loss of 3.75% in that time.
+Coming into today, shares of the company had lost 3.15% in the past month.
+In that same time, the Computer and Technology sector lost 7.07%, while the S&P 500 lost 5.05%.

-Wall Street will be looking for positivity from Intellinetics, Inc. as it approaches its next earnings report date.
-In that report, analysts expect Intellinetics, Inc. to post earnings of $0.02 per share.
-This would mark a year-over-year decline of 50%.
+Investors will be hoping for strength from Intellinetics, Inc. as it approaches its next earnings release.
+On that day, Intellinetics, Inc. is projected to report earnings of $0.02 per share, which would represent a year-over-year decline of 50%.
 Meanwhile, our latest consensus estimate is calling for revenue of $2.9 million, up 7.41% from the prior-year quarter.

 Investors should also note any recent changes to analyst estimates for Intellinetics, Inc.These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Intellinetics, Inc. currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Intellinetics, Inc. is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, Intellinetics, Inc. currently has a Forward P/E ratio of 25.56.
-For comparison, its industry has an average Forward P/E of 27.17, which means Intellinetics, Inc. is trading at a discount to the group.
+Digging into valuation, Intellinetics, Inc. currently has a Forward P/E ratio of 22.78.
+This valuation marks a discount compared to its industry's average Forward P/E of 25.43.

 The Internet - Content industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 148, putting it in the bottom 42% of all 250+ industries.
+This group has a Zacks Industry Rank of 106, putting it in the top 42% of all 250+ industries.

 To follow INLX in the coming trading sessions, be sure to utilize Zacks.com.